-Are you looking for a night out that's different than your typical dinner and a movie or local neighborhood pub?
+Are you looking to level up your nightlife?
 Maybe it's one of those rainy Pittsburgh summer days and you need to find a way to get the kids out of the house.
-How about re-living some of your favorite childhood memories and firing up some pinball, Pac-Man or Mario Kart.
-Check out some of the coolest spots around Pittsburgh to hang out and play some retro arcade games.

 If you decide that you want to take a break from pinball and play some other kinds of games, there are also various arcade-style games, air hockey, pool, ski ball and ping pong.
-Pinball Perfection is BYOB and open Monday-Saturday.
+Pinball Perfection is open Tuesday-Saturday year-round.